introlab/mars/README.md

 * Sound Source Tracking
 * Optimized for real-time processing on low-cost hardware

+## Articles

+Please cite us if you like this framework and use it for your own research:

+* Grondin, F., Létourneau, D., Ferland, F., Rousseau, V., & Michaud, F. (2013).
+The ManyEars open framework.
+Autonomous Robots, 34(3), 217-232.

 ## Installation

 1. Install CMake if not already installed: